BoolHak/SouthQuery/README.md

 # SouthQuery
-This a jQuery-like library fo android  to help write android apps faster
+This is a jQuery-like library fo android  to help write android apps faster